 “Unfortunately, in primary care a lot of the time sexual health gets put on the back burner or doesn’t get mentioned due to shame and stigma.
 It’s important to me that my patients understand that sexual health plays just as big of a role as their asthma, high blood pressure, cholesterol, diabetes, and any other health issues.
 Managing sexual health is a priority to me and it’s important to meet the patient where they are.”

-One of the goals of LGBTQ Health is to help eliminate any barriers that keep underserved populations from receiving adequate care such as transportation, lack of education on LGBTQ-related health issues and/or judgement from a provider.
+One of the goals of LGBTQIA+ Health is to help eliminate any barriers that keep underserved populations from receiving adequate care such as transportation, lack of education on LGBTQIA+-related health issues and/or judgement from a provider.

 “We shouldn’t be making it harder for people to receive the life-changing care that they need like access to HRT and HIV preventatives like PrEP.
 We know that people will seek this type of care no matter what and we want people to do it safely,” said Resendiz.